CS5331-1718-G3/rest-api-development/README.md

 ### Please declare your individual contributions to the assignment:

 1. Au-yong Xiang Rong Alwinson
+    *   Testing and documentation
 2. Irvin Lim Wei Quan
-    * Set up `Dockerfile` and Bash scripts
+    *   Set up Docker Compose
     *   Wrote the frontend app
-    * Set up the basic structure for the API server
+    *   Set up the basic structure and endpoints for the REST API
 3. Tan Ngee Joel Jonas
+    *   Testing and documentation
 4. Teng Yong Hao
+    *   Set up the database connections to MongoDB
+    *   Actual REST API functionality for all endpoints